 There are two main groups of fertilizers; macronutrients and micronutrients.

-This group includes nitrogen, potassium and phosphorous, and are generally found in water with fish.
+This group includes nitrogen, potassium, and phosphorous, and is generally found in water with fish.
 If your aquascape contains numerous plants, you will need to add macronutrients.

 Seachem Flourish and NPK

 Some websites and guides suggest making fertilizers.
 If you choose to make your own, research all ingredients and nutrients as well as the quantities to prevent harming any other tank inhabitants.

 A Sears and Cronin recipe that works.
 You can make this quickly and for little cost.
 You can also buy the dry mix.